-As a doctrine under question, the effects of lifting the corporate veil can be far-reaching if supported through case law, and yet it appears that the judiciary are reluctant to apply it unless under extreme circumstances, and even then with some trepidation.
+As a doctrine under question, the effects of lifting the corporate veil can be far-reaching if supported through case law; and yet it appears that the judiciary are reluctant to apply it unless under extreme circumstances and even then with some trepidation, as the primary function of ‘lifting’ or ‘piercing’ the veil of corporations is one of transparency.

-The primary function of ‘lifting’ or ‘piercing’ the veil of corporations is one of transparency.
-As is no stranger to the world of enterprise, many an entrepreneur has undoubtedly found themselves at odds with where the boundaries are with conversion of assets, or even fiduciary duties in line with corporate ownership.
+No stranger to the world of enterprise, many an entrepreneur has undoubtedly found themselves at odds with where the boundaries are with conversion of assets, or even fiduciary duties in line with corporate ownership.

 Paradoxically, it is precisely this subterfuge that beckons court intrusion, and yet for reasons that can be appreciated in their overall meaning, it does not bode well for the victims of those immoral undertakings when the rule of law refuses to fully extend.

 Starting at the roots of this clearly under utilised principle, it is important to understand that supply always creates demand, and so examination of how this doctrine has flourished reveals that the limited liability of incorporation almost invites abuse, regardless of the stakes in hand.

-This perhaps dangerous distinction, served well the rule of law, but consequently opened the way to defendants establishing unaccountability for the deviances behind insolvency, or the withholding of property release during matrimonial disputes, as was seen in Prest v Petrodel Resources Ltd and Others, where despite having grounds to ‘pierce’, the judges went instead with beneficial interest accrued through powers conferred under the Matrimonial Causes Act 1973.
-Since Prest is now considered the leading authority on the protection or exposure of corporate misdeeds, it might pay to look at overseas opinion.
+This perhaps dangerous distinction, served well the rule of law, but consequently opened the way to defendants establishing unaccountability for the deviances behind insolvency, or the withholding of property release during matrimonial disputes, as was seen in Prest v Petrodel Resources Ltd and Others, where despite having grounds to ‘pierce’, the judges went instead with beneficial interest accrued through powers conferred under the Matrimonial Causes Act 1973; although since Prest is now considered the leading authority on the protection or exposure of corporate misdeeds, it might pay to look at overseas opinion.

 The notable Cornell Glasgow LLC. v.
-Nichols, is now considered the poster boy for the prevention of access to corporate transactions in middle America, however when the facts of the case are examined, there appears no justifiable reason to pierce the corporate veil, despite such clandestine and unprofessional behaviours on the part of the defendants.
-In fact, when taken in its proper context, the whole matter was tantamount to a classic breach of contract and nothing more.
+Nichols is now considered the poster boy for the prevention of access to corporate transactions in middle America, however when examined, there appears no justifiable reason to pierce the corporate veil despite such clandestine and unprofessional behaviours on the part of the defendants; rather the whole matter appears tantamount to little more than a classic breach of contract.

 In Canada, the controversial Chevron Corp. v.
-Yaiguaje has now become the watermark for corporate exposure, coming close to setting a precedent for foreign enquiry into asset liability and covert misdeeds, after the indigenous peoples of Ecuador were subject to extreme pollution through the actions of an overseas corporate subsidiary.
+Yaiguaje has become the watermark for corporate exposure, coming close to setting a precedent for foreign enquiry into asset liability and covert misdeeds after the indigenous peoples of Ecuador were subject to extreme pollution through the actions of an overseas corporate subsidiary.

 “Chevron Canadaʼs shares and assets are not exigible and available for execution and seizure by the plaintiffs in satisfaction of the Ecuadorian judgment against Chevron Corporation.”Chevron Corp. v.
 Yaiguaje

 This overruling stance (amongst other cases) also fell back on the domestic line taken in Adams v Cape Industries Plc, where it had been decided that:

 “Our law, for better or worse, recognises the creation of subsidiary companies, which though in one sense the creatures of their parent companies, will nevertheless under the general law fall to be treated as separate legal entities with all the rights and liabilities which would normally attach to separate legal entities.”Adams v Cape Industries Plc

-This translated that no matter how aggrieved the claimants felt, it was held inequitable to overstep the boundaries set by the incorporation and limited liabilities enjoyed by many firms, in order to achieve remedy for damages arising from contractual breach on the part of the actual offending party Texaco; who soon after acquiescing to the judgment bought against them in Ecuador, were taken over by Chevron California (the parent company).
-In fact quite why the claimants were pursuing Chevron Canada is frankly unfathomable given the background to the matter, therefore it comes as no great surprise that the ruling to ‘pierce’ was quickly dismissed.
+This translated that no matter how aggrieved the claimants felt, it was held inequitable to overstep the boundaries set by the incorporation and limited liabilities enjoyed by many firms in order to achieve remedy for damages arising from contractual breach on the part of the actual offending party Texaco; who were taken over by Chevron California (the parent company), soon after acquiescing to the judgment bought against them in Ecuador.

-It would also pay to exercise caution when supporting foreign claims that display absolutely no logical bearing on (i) how this confused claim should ever have been initiated, and (ii) why any jurisdiction would move to lend credence to such a fruitless endeavour; while from an equitable perspective, the principle of traceability immediately springs to mind when seeking restitution from companies no longer in existence, and whose assets have long since been laundered.
+It would also pay to exercise caution when supporting foreign claims displaying absolutely no logical bearing on how this confused claim should ever have been initiated and why any jurisdiction would move to lend credence to such a fruitless endeavour; while from an equitable perspective, the principle of traceability immediately springs to mind when seeking restitution from companies no longer in existence; and whose assets have long since been laundered.